RFD 020: Parallel Conversations

 Continue the session's active conversation.
 This is the common case for ongoing work within a single terminal.

-$ jp query "Next question"Fails if:
+jp query "Next question"Resolution order:

-- Conversation is locked by another session
+- Conversation is locked by another session and the lock wait times out

 jp query --new